gmidolo/interpolated_S_change/README.md

 ## Data ([`data`](data) folder)

-### Raw Data Sources (*not deposited*)

-The primary data sources used in this project (DOI: [10.58060/250x-we61](https://doi.org/10.58060/250x-we61)), including species lists recorded in each plot, are not directly stored in this repository but can be accessed through the European Vegetation Archive (EVA) Coordinating Board (see <https://euroveg.org/eva-database/>).
-The R code to preprocess and clean EVA and ReSurveyEurope data is available in [`src/1_data_cleaning`](src/1_data_cleaning).

 ### Preprocessed input data - [`input`](data/input)

+The primary data sources used in this project (DOI: [10.58060/250x-we61](https://doi.org/10.58060/250x-we61)), including species lists recorded in each plot, are not directly stored in this repository because they are not needed to reproduce these analysis.
+This data can only be accessed through the [European Vegetation Archive (EVA) Coordinating Board](https://euroveg.org/eva-database/) using the proper data request form (see [`How To Obtain Data`](https://euroveg.org/eva-database/obtaining-data>).

 The folder contains cleaned and processed input data files used for the analyses:
 - [`input/EVA.csv.gz`](data/input/EVA.csv.gz): A .gz-compressed CSV file containing selected vegetation plots from the EVA database.
 - [`input/ReSurveyEU_clean.csv.gz`](data/input/ReSurveyEU_clean.csv.gz): A .gz-compressed CSV file with selected plots from the ReSurveyEurope dataset.